npm/jobs/2018/q2/sales-engineer.md

 they execute on that plan.
 You'll help them get set up for trials, and build proofs-of-concept of more complex solutions.

-As the primary technical point of contact with your customers, you'll collaborate with other engineers at npm on technical and architectural strategies to enrich and evolve npm's enterprise products.
+You will be the primary technical point of contact with your customers, collaborating with other engineers at npm on technical and architectural strategies to enrich and evolve npm's enterprise products.

 You should have a disciplined approach to customer engagement, and use automation to help you manage multiple customer relationships in